11/4/2024

 Operator

-Good morning and welcome to the Ryanair H1 Results call.
+Good morning and welcome to the Ryanair H1 Results School.
 My name is Adam and I'll be your operator for today.
 If you'd like to ask a question at the Q&A portion of today's call, you may do so by pressing star followed by one on your telephone keypad.
 I will now hand over to Ryanair Group CEO Michael O'Leary to begin, so please go ahead.

 speaker